 There's a lot of great design philosophy out there.
 In my aerospace career, I was influenced by Eberhardt Rechtin's classic book, Systems Architecting, which was super expensive even in its early, super-short editions.
 And it was worth every penny.
-I also digested every word about system designed written by Jim Wertz, My boss at Microcosm Inc., a Los Angeles rocket company.
+I also digested every word about system design written by Jim Wertz, my boss at Microcosm Inc., a Los Angeles rocket company.
 If you're a fan of Apple, you can find the six pillars of its late CEO Steve Jobs's design philosophy online in a FastCompany article published November 7th, 2011.
 It's well worth the read.
-And I was lucky enough to get a front row seat for Apple marketing guru Guy Kawasaki's live presentation of his famous rules for revolutionaries back in 1999.
+And I was lucky enough to get a front row seat for Apple marketing guru Guy Kawasaki's live presentation of his famous Rules for Revolutionaries back in 1999.

 ▲ Bad design everywhere

 Design philosophy is one of the most fascinating fields you're ever likely to study.
 Yet when I look around every day, I see bad design everywhere.
 Life threatening highway merges.
 People driving like psychopaths because their vehicles' very shapes and names promote unsafe driving.
 Housing that is toxic and wastes energy and resources, that expires in less than a lifetime, filled with rooms that are seldom, if ever, used.
 Food that doesn't nourish.
 Packaging and single use plastics that pollute land and water.
 The list could go on for days.